-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinion

-Opinion

-We have audited the accompanying financial statements of CMW Obligated Group, LLC which comprise the balance sheets as of December 31, 2022, and the related statements of operations and changes in net assets without donor restrictions, and cash flows for period of July 19, 2022, thru December 31, 2022, and the related notes to the financial statements.
+We have audited the accompanying financial statements of CMW Obligated Group, LLC which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of operations and changes in net assets without donor restrictions, and cash flows for the year ended December 31, 2023 and for period of July 19, 2022, through December 31, 2022, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position CMW Obligated Group, LLC as of December 31, 2022, and the results of its operations and its cash flows for the period of July 19, 2022, thru December 31, 2022, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position CMW Obligated Group, LLC as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the year ended December 31, 2023 and for period of July 19, 2022, through December 31, 2022, in accordance with accounting principles generally accepted in the United States of America.